-With Validation, you can create a sequence of tests for Alexa by just typing.
-These tests are then automatically run against the actualAlexa Voice Service (AVS) and your skill.
-It’s magical, it’s extremely useful for ensuring voice app performance, and it goes great with our new bst speak command as well as our Virtual Device SDK.
-They all rely on the same underlying technology to make testing Alexa easier than ever.
+Simply create a sequence of tests by just typing, pointing and clicking.
+These tests are then automatically run against the actualAlexa Voice Service (AVS) or Google Assistant and your voice app.
+It’s magical, it’s extremely useful for ensuring voice app performance, and it goes great with our bst speak command as well as our Virtual Device SDK.
+They all rely on the same underlying technology to make voice app testing easier than ever.

 Pretty cool, right?